Q: What is “CRISPR”?

-A: CRISPRs were first discovered in archaea (and later in bacteria), by Francisco Mojica, a scientists at the University of Alicante in Spain.
+A: CRISPRs were first discovered in archaea (and later in bacteria) by Francisco Mojica, a scientist at the University of Alicante in Spain.
 He proposed that CRISPRs serve as part of the bacterial immune system, defending against invading viruses.
 They consist of repeating sequences of genetic code, interrupted by “spacer” sequences – remnants of genetic code from past invaders.
 The system serves as a genetic memory that helps the cell detect and destroy invaders (called “bacteriophage”) when they return.
 Mojica’s theory was experimentally demonstrated in 2007 by a team of scientists led by Philippe Horvath.

 Q: How does the system work?

-A: CRISPR “spacer” sequences are transcribed into short RNA sequences (“CRISPR RNAs” or “crRNA”) capable of guiding the system to matching sequences of DNA.
+A: CRISPR “spacer” sequences are transcribed into short RNA sequences (“CRISPR RNAs” or “crRNAs”) capable of guiding the system to matching sequences of DNA.
 When the target DNA is found, Cas9 – one of the enzymes produced by the CRISPR system – binds to the DNA and cuts it, shutting the targeted gene off.
 Using modified versions of Cas9, researchers can activate gene expression instead of cutting the DNA.
 These techniques allow researchers to study the gene’s function.